 This is mostly a problem for line numbers, since the tablet screen has to go on the right to make the display cable for the landscape monitor work (it plugs in on the top right side when the monitor is flipped – see the images above).
 If you resize windows on the tablet to be floated a little bit off the left edge, you can still have plenty of width (the Microsoft Surface tablets are 3:2).
 I’ll probably write a script at some point to do this automatically.

 Do you recommend using this at home and at work?

-The problem with TVs like this is that they are not portable.
+The main problem with larger monitor options is that they are not portable.
 The setup described in this post can (hypothetically) be taken anywhere.